envoidia/ProjectCelosia/CODESTYLE.md

 - Use file-scoped `namespace` and `using` directives rather than block-scoped
 - Do not have >1 nested classes

+## Documentation
+- Comment as needed, but don't over-comment self-explanatory code
+- Write summaries when applicable, especially for code intended to be used by modders
+- Do not use \<exception\> or \<param\> tags, as they don't display in VSCode

 ## Whitespace
 - Indent with 4 spaces
 - Wrap at 120 columns